 The Epic does have some apps which are not compatible with the older devices though, so if the new CBeebies apps are what your child wants to play, you’d have to go for the Epic.

-Personally, I’d recommend the Platinum for children under 6, and the Epic for children aged 6+ as the Platinum is easier to navigate, and the screen is more responsive to little fingers.
+Personally, I’d recommend the Platinum for children under 6, and the Epic for children aged 6+.
+The Platinum is easier to navigate, and the screen is more responsive to little fingers.
 You probably won’t have to remind older kids to turn the volume down quite as often either.
 (I hope)!

 This is not a sponsored post.
 I was sent the item to review but all words and opinions are my own.